The Caves of Steel: Plot

-Meanwhile, the New York Police Commissioner, Julius Enderby, who is Baley's friend from college, now his boss, and the head of the investigation on Earth, has been acting suspiciously.
-Baley eventually deduces Enderby is secretly a member of the Medievalists, a subversive anti-robot group which pines for the 'olden days' where men did not live in the 'caves of steel'.
+Meanwhile, the New York Police Commissioner, Julius Enderby, has been acting suspiciously.
+He is Baley's friend from college, now his boss, and the head of the investigation on Earth.
+Baley eventually deduces Enderby is secretly a member of the Medievalists, a subversive anti-robot group which pines for the 'olden days', where men did not live in the 'caves of steel'.
 He used his position of power in order to set up meetings with Sarton, under the guise of further cooperation, while actually plotting to kill R. Daneel, who was living with Sarton prior to the murder.

 The murder required the knowledge and skills of one human – Enderby – and one robot – R. Sammy.
-Enderby ordered R. Sammy to carry a blaster weapon from the City to Spacetown through the "country", an area outside the domes that make up the caves of steel, an area with little to no monitoring by police, but where few if any Earthmen would dare go.
+Enderby ordered R. Sammy to carry a blaster weapon from the city to Spacetown through the "country", an area outside the domes that make up the caves of steel, an area with little to no monitoring by police, but where few if any Earthmen would dare go.
 In Spacetown, Enderby took the weapon from R. Sammy, and after being done, he gave the blaster back, so the investigators in Spacetown would never find the murder weapon.

 At no point did he need to tell R. Sammy why he wanted a weapon, so the plan did not break the First Law.
 In Enderby's nervousness about committing a crime, he compulsively cleaned the lenses of his eyeglasses and accidentally dropped them, breaking them.
-Because of this, he could not tell the difference between Sarton and R. Daneel (who Sarton designed and built to look as much like himself as a robot can).
+Because of this, he could not tell the difference between Sarton and R. Daneel, who Sarton designed and built to look as much like himself as a robot can.
 When he tried to kill R. Daneel, he killed Sarton instead.
 As a confirmation of his hypothesis, Baley plays a video recording of the crime scene investigation.
-It shows the room where Sarton was killed, Sarton's body, and pieces of glass which can be tested to see whether they came from Enderby's eyeglasses.
+It shows the room where Sarton was killed, Sarton's body, and pieces of glass, which can be tested to see whether they came from Enderby's eyeglasses.